m-language/m/docs/tutorial/functions.rst

     (+ (nat 1) (nat 3))

-Functions are applied eagerly, so their arguments are always evaluated before the function, but an argument evaluation order is not specified.
+Functions are applied eagerly, so their arguments are always evaluated before the function, and arguments are evaluated left to right.

 Function Abstraction
 ====================